 The shofar was also used for ceremonial religious purposes, announcing celebratory events such as the anointing of a king, and for military purposes.
 One military use was the job of the watchman, stationed at a guard outpost, watching for invaders.
 The watchman sounded the alarm to warn the people so armies could be quickly mustered for defense and battle.

 The book of the prophet Ezekiel tells of Ezekiel’s commission from God to be a watchman for the rebellious House of Israel (Ezekiel 2:3; 33:7), to sound the shofar alarm for Israel to either repent of sinful behaviors or suffer the punishment of captivity.
 But, Israel had already been taken into captivity by Babylon about 150 years before Ezekiel’s prophecy.
 God doesn’t make mistakes, so we must conclude that this warning was for the future.
 And indeed, it is.

 In Ezekiel 33, the function of a watchman is described.
 When the watchman sees the sword coming, he must blow the shofar to warn the people of Israel.
 If the people hear the sound of the shofar but fail to heed the warning and turn from wicked ways, they will suffer the consequences.
 But, if the watchman should fail to sound the warning, the people are not warned, and the blood of those that perish will be on the watchman’s head.

-The ancient tribes of Israel have grown into modern day nations, as shown in our booklet, The United States and Great Britain In Prophecy.
+The ancient tribes of Israel have grown into modern-day nations, as shown in our free booklet The United States and Great Britain In Prophecy.
 Also don’t forget to watch “The Apostles’ Amazing Journeys” for more insight on this subject!
 The modern-day nations of Israel are being warned to repent of disobedience to the commandments of the Almighty God before they suffer the consequences of war and captivity.
 Will you heed the watchman’s shofar warning?